LIVENlab/enbios/docs/Fundamentals.md

 `aggregate_node_result(self, node: BasicTreeNode[ScenarioResultNodeData])`

-Aggregate the restults of the children of a node.
+Aggregate the results of the children of a node.

 Static methods:

 `def node_indicator() -> str`

+The indicator that can be used, to indicate that a node should use this aggregator (alternatively, the name, as given in name() can also be used).

 `name() -> str`

+Get the name of the adapter.

 `get_config_schemas() -> dict`